potassco/potassco.github.io/clingo.md

 to install the latest development version of clingo.

 We also provide pip packages for Python.
-Once clingo-5.5 has been released, packages can be installed from [test.pypy.org](https://pypi.org/user/kaminski/):
+Once clingo-5.5 has been released, packages can be installed from [pypy.org](https://pypi.org/user/kaminski/):

     python3 -m pip install --user --upgrade clingo

-Development packgaes can already be installed from [test.pypy.org](https://test.pypi.org/user/kaminski/):
+Development packages can already be installed from [test.pypy.org](https://test.pypi.org/user/kaminski/):

     python3 -m pip install --user --upgrade --extra-index-url https://test.pypi.org/simple/ clingo-cffi

-Packages for clingo are available for some Linux distributions
+Packages for clingo are available for some Linux distributions:
 - [Debian][package-debian],
 - [Ubuntu PPA][package-ubuntu], and
 - [Arch Linux][package-arch].